Dycool/Nintendo-Switch-PC-Control/README.md

 **Prerequisite:** You must have **MSYS2** installed.
 [Get it here](https://www.msys2.org/).
 *Note: After installing, you must open the **MSYS2 UCRT64** terminal (not the default MSYS terminal) to build the project.*

-1. Open the **MSYS2 UCRT64** terminal and navigate to the `frontend/windows/` folder.
+1. Open the **MSYS2 UCRT64** terminal and navigate to the `client/windows/` folder.

-2. Build the frontend by running:
+2. Build the client by running:

 ```bash
 g++.exe -std=c++17 -O2 -Wall ns-gamepad.cpp -o ns-gamepad.exe -static -lws2_32 -lxinput